Dunno358/VortexPLP/README.md

 # VortexPLP
 VortexPLP is an application made to help learning Python in more interactive and creative way.

-Supported Operating Systems:
+Supported Operating System: Windows 10
--Windows 10

 # Features:
 1. Course section separated in 9 lessons: